-Sierra Nevada Ski Passes - Ski Lift Prices and Chair Lift Opening HoursIn the year 2019 the price for the ski lift pass has risen again.
-A family of 4 people has to spend 166 euros a day just for the ski pass in high season.
+Sierra Nevada Ski Passes - Prices 2019-2020, Calendar and Ski Lift Opening HoursIn the year 2019-2020 the price for the ski lift pass has risen again.
+A family of 4 people has to spend 489 euros for the 3 day ski pass in high season.
 And we need to add equipment rental expenses, food, etc.

 Who can afford this expense?
 It seems that few people, but Sierra Nevada is full of skiers, may be that this is why prices continue to grow every year.